 - Take a psyllium fiber supplement every day to keep your bowel movements regular.
 (You must have at least one bowel movement every day, preferably two or three a day.)

-- Eat a healthy diet with plenty of fruits and vegetables and quality animal protein avoiding the habitual consumption of fast foods, processed foods and junk foods (including bakery goods and foods with added sugar.)
+- Eat a healthy diet with plenty of fruits and vegetables and quality animal protein avoiding the habitual consumption of fast foods, processed foods and junk foods (including bakery goods and foods with wheat or added sugar.)

 - Get regular vigorous exercise.
 For example, develop a walking program enjoying a 45 minute to one hour walk at least three times a week.